mendix/cf-mendix-buildpack/DEVELOPING.md

 A few `make` targets to use are:

-* `vendor` : downloads the Python runtime dependencies as wheels into `vendor/wheels`
+* `vendor` : downloads the Python runtime dependencies as wheels into `build/vendor/wheels`, and copies over vendorized dependencies to the `build/vendor/`
-* `install_requirements` : installs all requirements and generates requirements.txt
+* `install_requirements` : installs all requirements and generates `requirements.txt`

 **Never change the `requirements*.txt` files directly!** Use `requirements*.in` to that.